Want to see your potential revenue?

 - HTTPS encryption: Use HTTPS so visitors see the padlock icon and know they’re safe when browsing your site.
 This is a trust signal for customers and a small ranking factor for Google.

-- Performance: A slow or difficult-to-navigate website drives visitors away.
-So, run a speed check and make sure your site looks good on phones (since that’s where most searches happen).
+- Performance and speed: A slow or difficult-to-navigate website drives visitors away.
+Make sure your site loads quickly, looks good on smaller screens, and has easy-to-tap buttons and phone numbers.
+Double check performance on mobile, since this is where most searches happen.

-Run a quick audit every few months to catch small issues and keep your site healthy.
+Run a technical SEO audit every few months to catch small issues and keep your HVAC website healthy.

 How to measure SEO success